fetchai/fetchd/INTEGRATION.md

 to check balances.

-If you look at the unit tests in [`x/wasm/internal/keeper`](https://github.com/fetchai/fetchd/tree/master/x/wasm/internal/keeper), it should be pretty straight forward.
+If you look at the unit tests in [`x/wasm/internal/keeper`](https://github.com/fetchai/fetchd/tree/master/x/wasm/internal/keeper), it should be pretty straightforward.

 ### Extending the Contract Interface